-The electricity and gas rules impose specific obligations on regulated electricity and gas network businesses with related parties that operate in competitive markets.
+The electricity and gas rules impose specific obligations on regulated electricity and gas network businesses.
 The purpose of ring-fencing is to prevent regulated businesses from:

 In practice, ring-fencing requires legal and functional separation of a regulated network business from related parties.

 Our ring-fencing frameworks set out the specific obligations applicable to network businesses.
 In particular, the obligations include regular reporting of compliance as well as preparation of annual compliance reports that have been assessed by appropriately qualified independent assessors.

-The Guideline came into effect on from 1 December 2016 and distribution network service providers (DNSPs) were required to comply with the Guideline no later than 1 January 2018, subject to any waivers.
+- The guideline came into effect on 1 December 2016 and distribution network service providers (DNSPs) were required to comply with the guideline no later than 1 January 2018, subject to any waivers.